This is the multi-page printable view of this section. Click here to print.

 EditorUser who modified the service information

-• If a version upgrade is required, click the Edit icon to set
+• If a version upgrade is needed, click the Edit icon to set

-Cluster NameName of the cluster composed of servers
+Cluster NameName of the cluster where the servers are configured

 Databse service nameDatabase management unit name